- You want a long-term tax-efficient savings account for your child

-You must be the child's parent or guardian to open the Junior ISA, but once it is opened, anyone can pay in.
-All you need to do is start a regular savings plan from £25, or invest a lump sum from as little as £1,000.
+You must be the child's parent or guardian to open the Junior ISA.
+Once it's open, anyone over the age of 18 can pay in to the Junior ISA.
+All you need to do is start a regular savings plan from £25, or invest a lump sum from as little as £100.

 Are Junior ISAs a good idea?